metal-crow/P2P-Group-Chat/README.md

 •	/help (list commands)
 •	/request USERNAME key (get a user’s public key)
 •	/dm USERNAME m:MESSAGE (send a dm to a user)
+•	/block USERNAME (blocks this user's DM's and messages)
+•	/unblock USERNAME (unblocks this user)
 •	More may be added
 There are also commands that the socket listener listens for.
 These are
 •	server-assigned-nick: (change user’s name)